dessa-oss/atlas/api_docs/sources/mnist_example.md

 <span>3. </span> Build the neural net
 <span>4. </span> Model training and validation

-Rather than run the whole model in one call, we divide each step in the model into a stage, so that Foundations can wrap the your code in layers which perform provenance tracking, caching, prepping your job for deployment, etc.
+For best practices, rather than run the whole model in one call, we will divide each step in the model into independent functions, making model development more modular and easier to debug.
+Foundations will then be used to wrap these functions to perform provenance tracking, caching, prepping your job for deployment, etc.

-Some additional python dependencies you may need to install include: `keras` `tensorflow`
+Some additional python dependencies you will need include: `keras` `tensorflow`.

 The directory structure should look like this to run the model correctly:
 ```